Lovinity/wwsu/README.md

 #### Response 200 (text/html)
 ### /display/refresh
 Send a refresh signal to all connected display signs via websockets. **Requires authorization**.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Response 200 OK
 ## DJs
 The DJs endpoint regards the DJs of WWSU Radio.
 ### /djs/add
 Add a new DJ to the system. **Requires Authorization**.
- - **WARNING:** As of version 5.0.0, this endpoint will require directors/auth authorization instead of hosts/get authorization.
- - DJs who air a show who are not already in the system will be added automatically.
+ - **NOTE:** DJs who air a show who are not already in the system will be added automatically.
+However, they will not have a login.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/director authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Request
 | key | criteria |
 |--|--|